zulip/zulip/docs/production/upgrade-or-modify.md

-You can test whether this will happen assuming no upstream changes to the configuration using `scripts/zulip-puppet-apply` (without the `-f` option), which will do a test puppet run and output and changes it would make.
+You can test whether this will happen assuming no upstream changes to the configuration using `scripts/zulip-puppet-apply` (without the `-f` option), which will do a test Puppet run and output and changes it would make.
 Using this list, you can save a copy of any files that you've modified, do the upgrade, and then restore your configuration.